-- 1. Disconnect all network cables from the device. - 2.
-Connect to the device via the RS232 serial console port.
-For more information, refer to Section 2.1.1, "Connecting Directly". - 3.
+- 2. Connect to the device via the RS-232 serial console port.
+For more information, refer to Section 3.1.2, "Connecting Directly". - 3.
 Restore all factory default settings for the device.
-For more information, refer to Section 3.3, "Restoring Factory Defaults". - Access the CLI.
-For more information, refer to Section 2.6, "Using the Command Line Interface". - 5.
+For more information, refer to Section 4.3, "Restoring Factory Defaults". - 4.
+Access the CLI.
+For more information, refer to Section 2.5, "Using the Command Line Interface". - 5.
 Upload a blank version of the banner.txt file to the device to replace the existing file.
-For more information about uploading a file, refer to Section 3.4, "Uploading/Downloading Files". - 6.
+For more information about uploading a file, refer to Section 4.4, "Uploading/Downloading Files". - 6.
 Confirm the upload was successful by typing:

-'''

 type banner.txt

-'''